 What is included in the tour

-- Accommodation in Resort on Triple Sharing Basis in AC Rooms/luxury tents- Camp Panna Resort or equivalent.
+- Accommodation in Resort on Twin Sharing Basis in AC Rooms/luxury tents- Camp Panna Resort or equivalent.

 - All Meals at Panna National Park